63 Inches is How Many Feet? A full breakdown to Unit Conversion

 Notice how the "inches" unit cancels out, leaving us with the desired unit, "feet."

 3. Applying the Principle to Other Conversions: This method applies to a wide range of unit conversions, not just inches to feet.
-For example, converting centimeters to meters, kilometers to miles, or pounds to kilograms all follow a similar process.
+Here's one way to look at it: converting centimeters to meters, kilometers to miles, or pounds to kilograms all follow a similar process.
 You simply need to identify the correct conversion factor and set up the equation to cancel out the unwanted units.

 Practical Applications of Inch-to-Foot Conversions